berkturgut/patika-dev-projects/csharp-101/collections-homework/collections-homework-two/README.md

 ## Usage example

 * You should enter 20 different positive integer numbers.
-* If you enter a character other than positive integer program will throw an error.
+* You should only enter a positive integer otherwise program will throw an error.

 ## Roadmap

 - [x] Readme.md
     - [x] Add Readme.md
     - [x] Usage Example
-- [ ] Bug fix
+- [x] Bug fix

 <!-- CONTRIBUTING -->